 Oxford University’s Gardens, Libraries and Museums enjoyed a 13% rise in visitors in 2017, according to the latest figures from the Association of Leading Visitor Attractions (ALVA).
 This compares with a 7.3% increase for UK visitor attractions as a whole.

-More than 3.2 million people visited the University’s six cultural attractions: the Ashmolean Museum, Bodleian Libraries, Botanic Garden, Museum of the History of Science, Museum of Natural History and the Pitt Rivers Museum.
+More than 3.2 million people visited the University’s six cultural attractions: the Ashmolean Museum, Bodleian Libraries, Botanic Garden, History of Science Museum, Museum of Natural History and the Pitt Rivers Museum.

 The double-digit increase means that, for the first time, three Oxford sites – the Ashmolean, Bodleian Libraries and Museum of Natural History – are in the top 50 most visited attractions in the UK.
 Oxford is the only institutional group to achieve a top-50 trio, and collectively the group now ranks in the top 10 of UK visitor attractions, ahead of Royal Museums Greenwich and National Museums Scotland.